cyrilcolinet/MUL_my_cook_2017/README.md

 > :exclamation: The size of your repository (including the assets) must be as small as possible.
 Think about the format and the encoding of your resource files (sounds, musics, images, etc.).
 > An average maximal size might be 15MB, all included.
 Any repository exceeding this limit might not evaluated at all.

-> :bulb: This project might be your first group project, you should consider organising working sessions with your team mates.
+> :bulb: This project might be your first group project, you should consider organizing working sessions with your team mates.

 <div align="center"><img src="http://www.vertigogaming.net/CSD/wp-content/uploads/2015/05/CSD_Logo.png" alt="" /></div>